Sustainable Packaging 🥡: Helping Businesses and Consumers Become Environmentally Aware

 Sustainable Packaging: How Impactful Is Packaging?

-Whether you buy – say for example – food from restaurants or food products in the market, it always comes with the packaging.
+Whether you buy, say, for example, food from restaurants or food products in the market, it always comes with the packaging.
 As the demand for these types of products increases, so does the packaging that comes with it.

 Paperboard and fiberboard are usually used to create packaging.
 Chemical residue from these products proves to be very harmful to the environment, as well as the energy and resources used to produce these types of products.
+See our blog on Australasian recycling labels here.

 According to an article, paper bags generate 50 times more water pollutants and 70 per cent more air pollutants in the production process than plastic bags.

-As for plastic packaging, though they produce less pollutants and consume less energy in production than paper packaging, it takes a long time for them to decompose.
+As for plastic packaging, though they produce fewer pollutants and consume less energy in production than paper packaging, it takes a long time for them to decompose.
 Plastic decomposes in about 5-10 years while paper can decompose for a much shorter time, approximately a month.

 The buyers also have a responsibility to know what kind of packaging is more environmentally impactful than the other.
 The issue does not only fall to the businesses for them to solve, but also the consumers.
+See how edible containers can go further than ice cream cones.

 You might be thinking, “How can sustainable packaging help the Earth?”
 Well, using them helps the Earth a tonne!